jakemayo254/heb-pizza-app/README.md

 - **Clean, maintainable code with strict linting rules**
 - **Beautiful UI styling with minimal CSS using Tailwind**
 - **Future-proof testing setup with Playwright**
+- **Clear distinction between production and test code for maintainability**

 ---